rollexxx23/e-Voting/readme.md

 <br>

-### 1️⃣ Install The Apk into your Android Phone
+### 1️⃣ Install The MetaMask web extension

-You can download the apk from google drive and install the app by clicking <a href="">here</a>
+You can download the metamak web extension from <a href="https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn">here</a>

 <br>